Witnesses under 18 years old

 Giving evidence from behind a screen

 In certain circumstances, a physical screen or partition can be positioned in the courtroom, so the witness can their give evidence in the court without having to see the accused when doing so.
 This option is available at the judge’s discretion if the witness is under 18 and the proceedings are about a sexual or violent offence.
-This is done in order to protect the witness from secondary or repeat victimisation.
+This is done to protect the witness from secondary or repeat victimisation.

 Video recording of statements